andrewbayd/spring-mvc-todo-app/README.md

 mvn tomcat7:run
 ```
 Application will be available at `localhost:8080`

-You login with the next credentials
+You can login with the next credentials
 ```shell
 username: test
 password: test